cloudify-cosmo/cloudify-dev/guides/dev-env-improve/tips/bashrc.md

-## Config Shell Enviourment ##
+## Config Shell Environment ##

-In order to config the shell enviourment, we'll modify the ~/.bashrc file.
-You may want to create a backup for your current file.
+In order to config the shell environment, we'll modify the ~/.bashrc file.
+You may want to create a backup of your current file.
 After you've created a backup, just add the following lines at the end of the file.